weirdss3/Nebula-OS/README.md

-# A Message About Code Theft and Respect for My Work
+# A Message About Code Theft and Respect for My Work + How to run it

 Hey everyone,